Solrikk/OptiVerse/README.md

 # OptiVerse

-LuminaFrame is video processing application that seamlessly integrates audio transcription, object detection, and video annotation.
-Leveraging advanced machine learning models, LuminaFrame allows you to effortlessly add subtitles and visual object labels to your video files.
+**LuminaFrame** is a modern video processing solution that combines **YOLOv5** and **Whisper AI** for automatic object detection and speech-to-text conversion.
+The application creates professional-grade video with overlaid subtitles and visual markers of detected objects in real-time.
+Perfect for security surveillance systems and private monitoring, it excels at detecting suspicious individuals and ensuring safety through intelligent camera monitoring.

 # 🚀 Features